BlakeCLewis/PILN/README.md

 Electricity and heat are dangerous!
 Evaluate the risk and make go no go decision!

 Web-based Raspberry Pi Kiln Control:
-- achieved my goal to run on Rasberry Pi Zero W, but I am currently firering on a Raspberry Pi 3b:
+- achieved my goal to run on Rasberry Pi Zero W, but I am currently firing on a Raspberry Pi 3b:
-	+ sqlite3 database for firing profiles and logging (very small memory footprint)
+	+ sqlite3 database for firing profiles and logging (small memory footprint)
-	+ lighttpd web server (very small memory footprint)
+	+ lighttpd web server (small memory footprint)

 - kiln sitter(KS) as a sensor
 	+ KS functions as 'ARMED', can not start firing without kilnsitter being armed